caust1408/craigGraphs/README.md

 We were required to create a dataset of our own and then sort it accordingly.
 My dataset was over making coffee and the steps required.
 Going into testGraph.js you can change the dataset to reflect a dataset of your choosing.

+// FOR THE TEST //
+File to run: spf.js
+Ran with: d8
+Assignment: Prints the shortest path out